 The professional reputation of the romanian conductor determined his presence on major international stages, with famous ensembles like the Bucharest National Radio Orchestra, Tonhalle Zurich, the BBC Scottish Orchestra, the Bordeaux-Aquitaine National Orchestra, or the Philharmonic Orchestras in Bucharest, Brussels, Iasi, Strasbourg, Cluj, Porto, etc. Cristian’s career has harmoniously combined the activity of guest conductor with the involvement on fixed positions at the National Opera in Bucharest, Iasi and Cluj, at the Brasov Philharmonic Orchestra or Deutsche Symphony Orchestra Berlin.

 He studied horn and orchestral conducting at the High Academy of Music in Bucharest with Cristian Brancusi and at the same time attended courses with Constantin Bugeanu.
 Following this, he was awarded a scholarship to study at the Internationale Bachakademie in Stuttgart with Helmuth Rilling and over the years he had the opportunity to work as assistant conductor to Yutaka Sado, Mstislav Rostropovich, Ingo Metzmacher and Lawrence Foster.

-Desiring to continue the pedagogical tradition taken over from Maestro Bugeanu, Cristian Orosanu is teaching orchestral conducting at the High Academy of Music in Iasi and led very successful international conducting master-classes.
+Desiring to continue the pedagogical tradition taken over from Maestro Bugeanu, Cristian Orosanu was teaching for 6 years orchestral conducting at the High Academy of Music in Iasi and led very successful international conducting master-classes.
 In recent years he has been part of the jury of the International Conducting Competition “Jeunesses Musicales” in Bucharest.